 Each of the companies mentioned above has created its own design for a specific GPU.
 Let’s use the RX 6800 as an example.

 There are currently more than a dozen variants of the RX 6800.
-One is longer, another is shorter, and a third is bigger in every respect.
+One is extended, another is compact, and a third is larger in every respect.
 Some of these come with a dual-fan setup, while others feature a triple-fan setup.
 There are numerous other differences in their designs.

-Lower-end GPUs with no overheating risk can even have completely passive cooling.
+Lower-end GPUs with no overheating risk can even have entirely passive cooling.
 This means no fans, just a heatsink.

 In general, the aftermarket cards feature much heftier heatsinks, fans, and a bolder overall design than a reference card.